 The RTC/IL's mission is to further independent living for people with disabilities in their communities by collaborating with consumers on productive research and by using innovative methods to disseminate useful knowledge.
 It is interested in how consumers can participate more fully in their communities and how to measure their participation.
 Affiliated faculty: Professor White; affiliated courtesy faculty: Professor Nary.

-The Work Group's mission is to promote community health and development through collaborative research, teaching, and public service.
-Designated as a World Health Organization Collaborating Centre in 1994, one of its projects, the Community Tool Box, is the world's largest source of tools for promoting community health and development.
+The mission of the Center for Community Health and Development (formerly the KU Work Group) is to promote community health and development through collaborative research, teaching, and public service.
+Designated as a World Health Organization Collaborating Centre in 2004, one of its projects, the Community Tool Box, is the world's largest source of tools for promoting community health and development.
 Affiliated faculty: Professors Francisco and Watson-Thompson; affiliated courtesy faculty: Professors Collie-Akers and Schultz.